Ceditvodu/PlayFieldFactoryBuilder/README.md

 ## Pet project on java

-I start this project for training my programming abileties and refer it to the people who whant to see what coding skills i have.
+I start this project for training my programming abileties and refer it to the people who want to see what coding skills i have.

 For the first i want to say some words about what you can see on this repository.
 Its a couple of files with `.java` extension.
 They contained classes which designed with **observer** and **builder** design patterns.
 Also its using an **openGl** library for render of image.